bootique-examples/bootique-jersey-examples/README.md

 # Bootique 3.x REST Demo

 This is a simple [Bootique](http://bootique.io) REST service demo app.
+It shows how to create and register REST endpoints, write integration tests for the REST API, assemble and run the application.

-Different branches contain code for different versions of Bootique:
+Different Git branches contain demo code for different versions of Bootique:

 * [3.x](https://github.com/bootique-examples/bootique-rest-demo/)
 * [2.x](https://github.com/bootique-examples/bootique-rest-demo/tree/2.x)